QuentinWach/gdsjam/DevLog/DevLog-004-00-Python-Code-Editor.md

 This creates friction for learning and rapid prototyping workflows, particularly for students and researchers exploring photonics design.

-## Solution: In-Browser Python Code Editor
+## Solution: Python Code Editor with Server-Side Execution

-Enable users to write and execute gdsfactory code directly in the browser, with instant visualization of generated layouts.
+Enable users to write and execute gdsfactory code with instant visualization of generated layouts.

 **Target Users:**
 - Students learning photonics/chip design